-- 13. Remove All Layers and Data via the Edit -> Remove -> All Layers and Data Sources menu item in the Main Display. - 14.
+- 13. Remove all layers and data sources via the Edit -> Remove -> All Layers and Data Sources menu item in the Main Display. - 14.
 Select the Point Observations -> Soundings -> Local chooser from the Data Sources tab of the Data Explorer. - 15.
 Under File, click Select File.
 Change the Files of Type field to All Files, and select <local path>/Data/Point_netCDF/raob/20090903_1200-raob.nc.
 Click Open. - 16.
 Pick the station for your sounding display. - a.
 Use the zooming and panning buttons to find your station(s). - b.
 Select an available time and click on your station to see if a sounding is available.
 Available soundings will show up in the Selected box on the bottom right of the chooser. - c.
 Select multiple stations by Left Clicking on then.
-Once you have a few stations in your Selected box, click Add Source. - d.
-Under the Displays panel of the Field Selector, choose which type of thermodynamic diagram to display (Skew-T, Stuve, or Emagram). - e.
-Select one of the thermodynamic diagrams and click Create Display.
+Once you have a few stations in your Selected box, click Add Source. - 2.
+Under the Displays panel of the Field Selector, choose which type of thermodynamic diagram to display (Skew-T, Stuve, or Emagram) and click Create Display.